Celebrity Race Across the World series 3: Background

-Race Across the World debuted in 2019, with Race Across the World series 1 airing six episodes from 3 March to 7 April that year with the teams racing from London to Marina Bay, Singapore.
+Race Across the World debuted in 2019, with the first series airing for six episodes from 3 March to 7 April that year with the teams racing from London to Marina Bay, Singapore.
 The first celebrity series of the programme aired from 20 September to 25 October 2023, with the teams racing from Marrakesh to Tromsø, Norway.
 This series was won by weather presenter Alex Beresford and his father, Noel.

 The third celebrity series was announced on 18 September 2025.
 Of this year's route, series producer Philip McCreery stated, “we’re trying to make an adventure that you could not buy, on a route that will take 32 days, as well as something that takes in different landscapes and cultures – a journey through deserts, to the sea, the jungle.
 A lot of areas in the world have just one road all the way through, but here, there are many ways you can choose to travel.
 We have to make sure it’s safe, while also feeling raw and authentic.
 And we have to make sure it’s a route that has diversity and, while every series has an arc, every episode also has its own identity.”
 During filming, each team has an embedded video director/producer to monitor their wellbeing and report back to the production teams both on location and in London on their movements.
 Each pair also has a driver, researcher, multiskilled agent (medic/security), and a "fixer" who speaks the local language to ensure the teams are safe at all times during the race.
 Producers are not permitted to give clues to the teams or to intervene in their decision-making.